Vlachs of Serbia: Language

 The Vlachs speak a group of archaic Romanian varieties sometimes known as "Vlach" in Serbia.
 According to data from the 2022 census, 23,216 people declared Vlach as their mother tongue.

 Romanian is not in use by the local administration in municipalities where members of the Vlach minority represent more than 15% of the population, where it would be allowed according to Serbian law, such as Kučevo and Žagubica (with Vlachs constituting 16.4% and 15% of population of the municipality, respectively).
 This is mostly because of a lack of teachers and because Romanian is more of an oral than a written language among Vlachs.
 Since 2012, there have been continuous efforts to standardize Vlach Romanian in a written form, and the teaching of Vlach Romanian has started in schools.
-While the Vlach Romanian standard written language is under development, the Vlach National Council of the Vlach National Minority in Serbia adopted in 2010 the use of Serbian as the official language and Romanian as the literary language.
+While the Vlach Romanian standard written language is under development, the National Council of the Vlach National Minority in Serbia adopted in 2010 the use of Serbian as the official language and Romanian as the literary language.
 In 2012, the council decided to adopt a proposition on written and oral Romanian and started to work towards its standardization.

 Religion

 Most Vlachs are Orthodox Christians and have been part of the Serbian Orthodox Church since the 19th century.
 The 2006 Serbian Law on Churches and Religious Organizations did not recognize the Romanian Orthodox Church as a traditional church, as it had received permission from the Serbian Orthodox Church to have canonical authority only among Romanians in Banat, but not in eastern Serbia.
-At Malajnica, a Vlach priest belonging to the Romanian Orthodox Church encountered deliberately-raised administrative barriers when he attempted to build a church.
+At Malajnica (Mălainița), Bojan Aleksandrović, a Vlach priest belonging to the Romanian Orthodox Church encountered deliberately-raised administrative barriers when he attempted to build a church.
 In 2009, however, the Serbian state recognized the canonical authority of the Romanian Orthodox Church over the Vlach population in eastern Serbia.